 Because you won’t need to wait in line at Las Ventas ticket office, and you won’t have to deal with the language barrier (most staff won’t speak English).

-You may have very little understanding of what is a bullfight, what happens exactly during the event and how to experience it like a local.
+You may have very little understanding of what a bullfight is, what happens exactly during the event and how to experience it like a local.

 If you intend to fully enjoy a bullfight, do your homework before the event and read about bullfighting as much as possible.